-In order to ensure representatives of the samples from study population of credit and loan officers, sampling was grouped according to chain of command.
-Random sampling technique was used in picking the employees on which the data was collected.
-Thus respondents were randomly selected from staff in Equity bank Kisumu branch.
-Thus sampling design was preferred to minimize bias in sampling process to achieve maximum precision which gave the research constraints of the study, Equity bank senior management and other staff members were also interviewed.
+In order to ensure representatives of the samples from study population of credit and loan officers, sampling will be grouped according to chain of command.
+Random sampling technique will be used in picking the employees on which the data will be collected.
+Thus respondents will then be randomly selected from staff in Stanbic bank Rukungiri branch.
+Thus sampling design will be preferred to minimize bias in sampling process to achieve maximum precision which will give the research constraints of the study